 Not all web hosting providers are created equal.
 Although on the surface it may seem like there’s not a great deal to separate them, the little details can add up to big differences.

 If you don’t have the time to read through, here’s our opinion on the matter in brief: HostGator is the better all-round hosting service.
-In fact, according to our research it’s the best all-round hosting service full stop.
+In fact, according to our research, it’s the second best hosting provider on the market (just behind Bluehost).

-HostGator comes first in our overall rankings with a 97% score, while SiteGround comes in fourth with a highly respectable 80%.
+HostGator comes second in our overall rankings with a 93% score, while SiteGround comes in fifth with a highly respectable 80%.

 If, however, you’re planning to host a WordPress website, it bears mentioning that SiteGround is one of the three providers WordPress.org recommend for that purpose — the other two being Bluehost and Dreamhost.